Note: This pathway will be updated as the HSE National Clinical Programme for Eating Disorders

 B) If the child or adolescent is diagnosed with an eating disorder, then the next referral step is dependent on the level of risk assessed by the team.

 – A person diagnosed with a low / moderate risk will be treated within the outpatient service.
-(Note: If the person does not respond well to this treatment, they can then be referred for more specialist support).
 If the person responds well to this outpatient treatment plan, they will, when ready, be referred back into the care of the GP (step down), or if the person does not improve, they will be referred into the more intensive day programme (step up).

 – A person diagnosed with higher risk may be referred specifically for a more specialised treatment or day/ inpatient care.
 If the Child and Adolescent ED treatment team assessment diagnose an ED, the person will be treated within the eating disorder outpatient team structure.